 - (23:20) What else there is to know about O-RAN, Open Ran, and vRAN

-To learn more about Open RAN and vRAN, read The Future of Telecom: Open RAN and vRAN Take Center Stage and MWC 2023: Where IoT Networking Meets the Intelligent Edge.
+To learn more about Open RAN and vRAN, read The Future of Telecom: Open RAN and vRAN Take Center Stage.
 For the latest innovations from Wind River, follow them on Twitter and LinkedIn; and follow Brandon at @TechieLew.

 Christina Cardoza: Hello and welcome to the IoT Chat, where we explore the latest developments in the Internet of Things.
 I’m your host, Christina Cardoza, Editorial Director of insight.tech, and today we’re going to be talking about trends in the mobile and connectivity space with two special guests.
 We have Randy Cox from Wind River and Brandon Lewis from Embedded Computing Design.
 You’ve may already have seen or heard of Brandon’s name on the insight.tech website.
 He’s written a lot of articles for us.
 But Brandon, welcome to the IoT Chat.
 Why don’t you tell our listeners a little bit more about yourself, what you do at insight.tech and Embedded Computing?

 Brandon Lewis: Sure.
 Hi everybody.
 Thanks, Christina.
 I’m a journalist who’s been covering the tech space for over 10 years.
 I love it, always learning something new, and I run the editorial over at Embedded Computing Design and also contribute to some of the cool stuff that Intel’s doing over on the insight.tech website governing a lot of the partners and such.

 Christina Cardoza: Great, and Randy, welcome to the show.
 What can you tell us about yourself and what you do at Wind River?